openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/extension/access_rules.md

 }
 ```

-Within the same package, a type can be extended multiple times, and non-`private` functions from other extensions of the extended type can be directly called within an extension.
+Within the same package, a type can be extended multiple times, and within an extension, non-`private` functions from other extensions of the extended type can be directly called.

 <!-- compile.error -->